-Victor Pickard is an Associate Professor at the Annenberg School for Communication.
+Victor Pickard is a Professor at the Annenberg School for Communication.
 His research focuses on the history and political economy of media institutions, media activism, and the politics and normative foundations of media policy.
 Previously he taught at New York University in the media, culture, and communication department, and worked on media policy in Washington, D.C. as a Senior Research Fellow at the media reform organization Free Press and the think tank the New America Foundation.
 He also taught media policy at the University of Virginia and served as a Policy Fellow for Congresswoman Diane Watson.

 The author of over 100 book chapters, articles, and essays, Pickard’s work has been published widely in anthologies and scholarly journals, including Critical Studies in Media Communication; Journal of Communication; Media, Culture & Society; Global Media and Communication; International Journal of Communication; Communication, Culture & Critique; New Media and Society; Journal of Communication Inquiry; Newspaper Research Journal; Journal of Internet Law; Information, Communication and Society; International Journal of Communication Law and Policy; CommLaw Conspectus: Journal of Communications Law and Policy; Political Communication; Journal of Information Policy; Digital Journalism; Journalism Studies; Communication Review; Communication & Critical/Cultural Studies; and Communication Theory.